ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 ## INTRODUCTION

-Every key in Elektra has a unique name.
+Every key in Elektra needs a unique name so that administrators can refer to them unambiguously.
 Sometimes, multiple keys denote the same configuration item from different sources, e.g.:

 - by a commandline argument
+- by a configuration file found relative to the current directory
-- by a configuration file found below the home directory
+- by a configuration file found relative to the home directory
 - by a configuration file found below /etc

 To allow such keys to exist in parallel, Elektra uses namespaces.

 A namespace has following properties:

-- in-memory Keys can start with this name
+- in-memory Keys start with one of the namespaces
-- these keys stem from a specific configuration source
+- keys within a namespace are known to stem from a specific configuration source.
+For example files from the `user` namespace are from the users home directory, **even if** an absolute configuration file name was used.
-- ksLookup() uses namespaces in a specific default order unless specified otherwise
+- ksLookup() uses multiple namespaces in a specific default order unless specified otherwise (cascading lookup)

-Following parts of Elektra are affected by namespaces:
+Following parts of Elektra source code are affected by namespaces:

 - the key name validation in keySetName()
 - keyGetNamespace() which enumerates all namespaces